shivannis/xandr-docs-public/xandr-docs/articles/invest/onboarding-your-audience-data.md

 ---
-title : Microsoft Invest - Onboarding Your Audience Data description : Lear how to onboard your audience data.
+title : Microsoft Invest - Onboarding Your Audience Data description : Learn how to onboard your audience data.
 ---

 # Microsoft Invest - Onboarding your audience data

 There are three ways to onboard your audience data: